sichkar-valentyn/Machine_Learning_in_Python/README.md

 ```

+Full code is available here: [Function_approximation.py](https://github.com/sichkar-valentyn/Machine_Learning_in_Python/tree/master/Codes/Function_approximation.py)

-Results are plot in order to understand the quality of approximation in eche case.
-Figure is shown below
+Results are plot in order to understand the quality of approximation in eache case.
+Figure is shown below:

 ![Approximation_of_function](images/Approximation_of_function.png)

-Full code is available here: [Function_approximation.py](https://github.com/sichkar-valentyn/Machine_Learning_in_Python/tree/master/Codes/Function_approximation.py)

 <br/>